heinzz-da-ketchup/Arch_install/README.md

 Simply, goal of this tool is to help me get most of the way of a fully configured and populated OS.
 We'll see how it goes. = )

+### Won't do
+These are features i will not add and are out of scope of this script
+- Different/customizable filesystem layouts
+- Different FS type(s)
+- Different WindowManager, Login manager and so on
+- Non UEFI (understandable since we are working with SecureBoot.
+Its 2022, wake up.)
+- Different network managment tool then NetworkManager
+- Alternative init tools, say what you want but systemd is actually pretty cool.

 ## Usage

 ### Prepare ArchISO